rryanwatson/Micro-Picker/README.md

 # Micro-Picker
-A simple color picker that can be resized.
+A simple color picker that can be almost any size you want it to be.

 ### Usage: